Meghan Markle Addresses George Floyd’s Death In Speech, ‘The Only Wrong Thing To Say Is To Say Nothing’

 “I remember seeing men in the back of a van just holding guns and rifles.
 I remember pulling up the house and seeing the tree, that had always been there, completely charred.
 And those memories don’t go away.”

-Although she had those experiences and the country was divided, the Dutchess remained hopeful.
+Although she had those experiences and the country was divided, the dutchess remained hopeful.
 Markle called out the positive stories that have come from this crisis.
-She mentioned “the sheriff in Michigan or the police chief in Virginia.”
+She mentioned “the sheriff in Michigan [and] the police chief in Virginia.”

 “We’re seeing people stand in solidarity, we are seeing communities come together and to uplift,” Markle told the graduates.

-The Dutchess hoped that the graduates of her alma matter would be a further part of that change.
+The dutchess hoped that the graduates of her alma matter would be a further part of that change.
 While this graduation and the circumstances of the world may not have been what the graduates had envisioned, the Dutchess said there was a way to “reframe” the experience.

 She challenged the now alumane to channel what they learned to create a positive impact in the world and to work on rebuilding.
 She told the women to “lead with compassion” and “use your voice” and “have empathy.”